Is GW231123 a hierarchical merger?: Method

 \subsection{Hierarchical-merger model}

-We make use of the work of \citet[][]{borchers_gravitational-wave_2025}, who used the Cluster Monte Carlo Code~\citep[CMC; ][]{rodriguez_modeling_2022}---a star-by-star Monte Carlo code for modelling collisional dynamics in globular clusters---to investigate the effect of black-hole post-merger kicks on the retained distribution of remnant spins $\chi_f$.
-They found this distribution becomes more complex, broadening or becoming bimodal, depending on the spins of the progenitor black holes and the escape velocity of the cluster \citep[see also,][]{mahapatra_remnant_2021, araujo-alvarez_kicking_2024-1}.
-This bimodality arises primarily in clusters with low escape velocities, as systems that are either nearly aligned or anti-aligned receive weaker kicks on average, and their remnants are therefore more commonly retained, than those with isotropically-distributed spins.
-We use their distribution of $\chi_f$ for second-generation black holes retained by the cluster; see Fig.~\ref{fig:XO4a_and_NRSur_and_globular_cluster}.
-The distribution is marginalised over the cluster escape velocity and mass-ratio distributions considered in \citet[][]{borchers_gravitational-wave_2025} and \citet[][]{rodriguez_modeling_2022}, with natal black holes assumed to have $\chi_\text{birth}=0.2$~\citep[consistent with most of the binary black hole detections; ][]{both_spin}.
-We believe this choice is a conservative estimate on the natal spins of black holes as theoretical expectations are that $\chi_{\rm birth} < 0.01$~\citep{fuller_most_2019}.
+We make use of the work of \citet[][]{borchers_gravitational-wave_2025}, who used the Cluster Monte Carlo Code~\citep[CMC; ][]{rodriguez_modeling_2022}, a software package which implements a star-by-star, orbit-averaged, Fokker-Planck Monte Carlo framework for modelling collisional dynamics in globular clusters. \citet[][]{borchers_gravitational-wave_2025} investigated the effect of black-hole post-merger kicks on the retained distribution of remnant spins $\chi_f$.
+This model assumes that the cumulative effect of two-body interactions in a cluster can be approximated as a sequence of pairwise interactions between nearest neighbors on a relaxation timescale, rather than by direct N-body integration of the full system.

+\citet[][]{borchers_gravitational-wave_2025} found the $\chi_f$ distribution becomes more complex, broadening or becoming bimodal, depending on the spins of the progenitor black holes and the escape velocity of the cluster \citep[see also,][]{mahapatra_remnant_2021, araujo-alvarez_kicking_2024-1}.
+This bimodality arises primarily in clusters with low escape velocities, as systems that are either nearly aligned or anti-aligned receive weaker kicks on average and their remnants are therefore more commonly retained, than those with isotropically-distributed spins.

+From \citet[][]{borchers_gravitational-wave_2025}, we use the distribution of $\chi_f$ for second-generation black holes retained by the cluster; see Fig.~\ref{fig:XO4a_and_NRSur_and_globular_cluster}.
+The distribution is marginalised over the cluster escape velocity and mass-ratio distributions considered in \citet[][]{borchers_gravitational-wave_2025} and \citet[][]{rodriguez_modeling_2022}.
+We note that the initial mass distribution of globular clusters is uncertain, which directly impacts the escape velocity distribution, and thus our conclusions will mostly be relevant for typical escape velocities assumed in simulations.
+We assume that natal black holes have $\chi_\text{birth}=0.2$~\citep[consistent with most of the binary black hole detections; ][]{both_spin}.
+This choice is intended to be a conservative estimate of the birth spins of black holes, allowing for the possibility that angular momentum transport might not be efficient in high-mass stars.